Do you know the way to San Jose?

 Protip: for the best coffee and a chance to hang out with other Dub Dub’ers Check out where the crew at coffeecoffeecoffee.coffee are going.

 Chromatic Cafe is getting some WWDC foot traffic due to some other coffee shops closing.
-Smaller place with good coffee and espresso drink and some light breakfast options.
+Smaller place with good coffee and espresso drinks and some light breakfast options.
 Lines can get 4-5 deep but otherwise isn’t super busy.
+They serve the best coffee in DT.

 Voltaire is close by.
 Thus, it will be busy during prime caffiene consumption times.
 They have good coffee some unique options.
 While the coffee is normally good you might want to skip the pour overs during rush times.